-Typically the active infection called toxoplasmosis, is found in infected pregnant women and their newborns and immunocompromised people, with symptoms of swollen lymph nodes, fever, night sweats, weakness, fatigue, headache, body aches, and a sore throat in some cases.
+The active infection called toxoplasmosis is typically found in infected pregnant women and their newborns and immunocompromised people, with symptoms of swollen lymph nodes, fever, night sweats, weakness, fatigue, headache, body aches, and a sore throat in some cases.

 The Parasite - Suicide Risk Connection

 As the brain becomes more and more inflamed, the affected person is more likely to experience not just depression, but also suicidal thoughts and intentions.
-As stated by Lena Brundin PhD, MD on a study published in 2012: “In our study we found that if you are positive for the parasite, you are seven times more likely to attempt suicide.”¹
+As stated by Lena Brundin Ph.D., M.D. about a study published in 2012: “In our study, we found that if you are positive for the parasite, you are seven times more likely to attempt suicide.”¹